drozdik-m/das-contract-plutus-generator/README.md

 - `{-# CONSTRAINS #-}` - additional constraints
 - `{-# TRANSITION #-}` - how the datum should be transformed – has an extra `form` variable accessible

 All activities can be **sequential multi-instance**, which means they can be executed sequentially more times than once.
 Unfortunately, loop collection binding is currently not supported.
+The `dat` keyword is at your disposal (=datum) if you use an expression instead of a number for loop cardinality: `${expression}`.

 User tasks can have a **timeout event**, which can timeout at a specified amount of time.
-The time specified can be determined or extracted from the datum.
+The `datum` keyword is at your disposal if you use an expression instead of a POSIXTime for setting the timeout: `${expression}`.

 ## Examples